Key Takeaways

 - Lead Physician: Prof. Eric Jauniaux — one of the most published PAS researchers in the world

-- 480+ peer-reviewed publications on placental disorders
+- 480+ peer-reviewed publications in obstetrics, including extensive work on placental disorders and PAS44

 - Developed the RCOG Green-top Guideline 27 on placenta praevia and accreta